wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 = 1.1 =
 * Fixed Setting link to not return a 404 page
-* Added default values for boxes
+* Added default values for boxes on landing page and coming soon page

 = 1.1.1 =
 * Fixed links to plugin site

 = 1.1.2 =
-* Fixed regular expression for preg_match on url
+* Fixed regular expression for preg_match on url on landing page and coming soon page

 = 1.1.3 =
-* Removed unnecessary script tags from template1
+* Removed unnecessary script tags from template1 on landing page and coming soon page

 = 1.1.4 =
-* check check to see if info background is set before calling it in template
+* check check to see if info background is set before calling it in template on landing page and coming soon page

 = 1.1.5 =
 * Added font Libre Baskerville